Cyberbullying: recognizing warning signs and reacting correctly

-Cyberbullying is affecting more and more children and young people.
-Parents are concerned about the well-being of their children and are faced with the challenge of keeping their children safe online.
-On this page, parents will find helpful information on how to protect their child from cyberbullying.
-You can also find out what steps you should take if bullying has already occurred.
+On this page, parents will find helpful information on how they can protect their child from cyberbullying.
+You can also find out what steps you should take if (cyber)bullying has already occurred.

 Teachers are also increasingly confronted with cases of bullying in their day-to-day work and must react appropriately and sensitively.
-On our subpage Approach to the prevention and intervention of cyberbullying educational professionals can find all the information they need about cyberbullying at school.
+On our subpage Approach to the prevention and intervention of cyberbullying educational professionals can find all the information they need about cyberbullying in schools.

 What is cyberbullying?